Australia discovers the downside of wage restraint

-SYDNEY Australian workers are earning an ever smaller share of the nation's economic rewards in a reversal that threatens to scupper 26 years of uninterrupted growth
+SYDNEY (Reuters) - Australian workers are earning an ever smaller share of the nation's economic rewards in a reversal that threatens to scupper 26 years of uninterrupted growth

 The share of national income going to households has shrunk to its smallest since 1964, the year the Beatles first toured Australia.